Virasat means Legacy & Khalsa stands for the Pure Sikh.

 This hall narrates the life of Guru Nanak showcased through embroidered panels on the wall

-The subsequent petals narrate life of Guru Angad Dev and Guru Amar Das and are divided with a Baoli which recreates the essence of the era.
+The subsequent petals narrate the life of Guru Angad Dev and Guru Amar Das.
+These are divided with a Baoli.
+The Baoli recreates the essence of the era.

 The place of Adi Granth is recreated in this gallery .